Generating Executable Action Plans with Environmentally-Aware Language Models: APPROACH

-Since the admissible actions for our agent all follow the same schema, we first parse the action step to extract the object (e.g., ``put cup on table'' has the object names ``cup'' and ``table'').
-For each object name ($\hat{o}$), we then assign an object name from the environment.
-To do so, we first use a translation LM $LM_T$ to find $o'$, the closest available object name to $\hat{o}$ that is present in the agent's environment, chosen by maximizing an object matching score given by:
+Since the admissible action steps for our agent all follow the same schema, we first parse the step to extract the object names (e.g., ``put cup on table'' has the object names ``cup'' and ``table'').
+For each extracted object name ($\hat{o}$), we then assign an object from the environment.
+To do so, we first use a translation LM ($LM_T$) to find $o'$, the closest available object name to $\hat{o}$ that is present in the agent's environment, chosen by maximizing an object matching score given by:

 where $O$ is the corpus of all object names present in the agent's current environment.
-We also calculate an object relevance score that denotes the similarity of $o'$ with the object names in the action plan of the example ($A^*$) and those already associated with the previous steps of the generated action plan.
-We append $o'$ to the prompt for objects $Pr_o$ and use it as an input to the planning LM $LM_P$ to calculate the perplexity loss $L_{ppl}$ for $o'$, and use it to construct the object relevance score ($P_o$) given by:
+We also calculate an object relevance score that denotes the similarity of $o'$ with the object names in the action plan of the example ($A^*$) and those associated with the previous steps of the generated action plan.
+For each object name $o^*$ in $Pr_o$, we construct the text ``$o^*$ and $o'$ are related''.
+We forward the text through the planning LM ($LM_P$) to calculate the associated cross-entropy loss ($L_{ce}$).
+We compute the object relevance score ($P_o$) as the mean of $-log(L_{ce})$ over all objects in $Pr_o$.

-The object matching and relevance scores enable a consideration of environment objects for action plan generation, but are associated with object names and will be the same for all objects in the scene with the same name.
-To disambiguate among such objects, we calculate an object disambiguation score ($P_{oD}$) as being inversely related to mean distance of the object ($d_o$) from the objects that the agent interacted with in the last generated step:
+The object matching and relevance scores enable a consideration of environment objects for action plan generation, but will be the same for all objects in the scene with the same name.
+To disambiguate among such objects, we calculate an object disambiguation score ($P_{oD}$) as being inversely related to mean distance ($d_o$) of the object from the objects that the agent interacted with in the last generated step: